Contractor License Requirements in Missouri

 How to Verify a Contractor's License in Missouri

-- Visit the Missouri Division of Professional Registration license lookup tool.
+Visit the Missouri Division of Professional Registration website to verify any contractor's license before hiring.

 Reciprocity Agreements